ElderTrump/ElderTrump.github.io/_pages/about.md

 Hi everyone!
 I am Chenbei Lu, a first-year Ph.D. student at the Institute for Interdisciplinary Information Sciences (IIIS), Tsinghua University.
 My advisor is Prof. <a href="http://www.wuchenye.cn/" target="_blank">Chenye Wu</a>.
 Before joining Tsinghua, I obtained a bachelor's degree in software engineering from Huazhong University of Science & Technology (HUST).

-I major in Computer Science and Technology, and my research interest lies in the interdisciplinary research of **computer science** and **energy economics** / **urban systems**.
+I major in Computer Science and Technology, and my research interest lies in the interdisciplinary research of **Computer Science** and **Energy Economics** / **Urban Systems**, especially in modeling, analyzing and optimizing the **Energy-Transportation Systems**.
 My Email address is lcb20 AT mails.tsinghua.edu.cn, feel free to contact me！

 ---
 # Publications #